willpendragon/rabidroid/README.md

 **Language**: C#

 **Scope**: Solo project
+[Note: this is an old project.
+I would make things much differently today.
+I still like the concept and I'd probably go back to this and refactor the entire remote controlling system].

 **Game Concept**: The Player must fight enemies in an open environment with the help of robot units RabiDroids.
 The Player can switch the RabiDroid’s attitude towards Enemies between Peaceful and Aggressive.